malakSherif86/RuleEngineUsingScala/README.md

 Review logs.txt: for detailed event logs and any encountered errors during processing.

 # want to write to csv
-YOU can add those liness
+YOU can add those liness:

 // Define a CSV writer
   val csvWriter = new FileWriter(new File("C:/Users/hp/IdeaProjects/res/orders_with_discounts.csv"))
   // Write CSV header